-A rule-based subscription relates to where a subscriber wishes to receive all published events that meet a particular rule set.
-There are two specific types of rule-based subscription currently:
+Rule-based subscriptions relate to where a subscriber wishes to receive events that meet a particular rule set rather than for a specific patient.
+There is currently two specific types of rule-based subscriptions:

-Geographical: Subscriptions that relate to individuals who reside within the geographic boundaries of a specific organisation (For example, a Health Visiting Service wishing to view events for all children within a specific local authority area).
+Geographical: Subscriptions that relate to individuals who lives in or are registered with a GP that is located within the geographic boundaries of a specific organisation (For example, a Health Visiting Service wishing to view events for all children within a specific local authorities area of responsibility).